'I’m trying to search for something that is in between data and humanity,' says Adelaide.

 Cuiyan Han (BS '22), who goes by Adelaide, has always been deeply curious about the world around her.

-She’s currently a market research analyst at Interpret, a global consumer insights agency, working with video gaming clients to determine research methods aimed at better optimizing user experiences and marketing decisions.
-In her free time, she collaborates with Dual-X indie studios, a female-led studio with a diverse team of game developers, artists, narrative designers and more, on “redefining narratives within the gaming world.”
-Their debut video game, Abort, is described as a “first-person horror game which uses the mystical camera to reveal hidden truths and solve intricate puzzles that leads players into a story of forgotten voices and societal shadows.”
+She’s currently a market research analyst at Interpret, a global consumer insights agency, working with video gaming clients to determine research methods aimed at better optimizing user experience and marketing decisions.
+In her free time, she collaborates with Dual-X Indie Game Studio, a female-led studio with a diverse team of game developers, artists, narrative designers and more, on “redefining narratives" within the gaming world.
+Their debut video game, Abort, is a first-person horror game where players solve intricate puzzles to uncover a story of "forgotten voices and societal shadows.”

-Adelaide is a proud graduate of the NYU Department of Media, Culture, and Communication (MCC) also boasts a minor in Web Programming and Applications.
+Adelaide, a proud graduate of the NYU Department of Media, Culture, and Communication (MCC), also has a minor in Web Programming and Applications.
 Following her studies at NYU, she went on to obtain a graduate degree in Communication Data Science from the University of Southern California.

 Her story starts some 8,000 miles away from where Adelaide took her first undergraduate courses at NYU.